9.1.2 Frequency Regulation

 The service that we call "frequency regulation" is typically triggered a few minutes after a frequency deviation event, after secondary frequency regulation has kicked in.
-In areas that have restructured the utility sector and established competitive markets, frequency regulation is typically procured by system operators through an auction process similar to the day ahead and real time energy market.
+In areas that have restructured the utility sector and established competitive markets, frequency regulation is typically procured by system operators through an auction process in advance, similar to the day ahead and real-time energy market.
 The market operator (like PJM) announces how much frequency regulation capacity is needed, and generators submit offers to be able to provide that frequency regulation.
 This establishes a separate price for frequency regulation.

 In most electricity markets, offering frequency regulation to the grid operator means that the generator is willing to increase or decrease output (known as "regulation up" and "regulation down") by some amount.
 (The ERCOT market in Texas works a little differently, where there are separate markets for regulation up and regulation down.)
 This means that the generator is, at the same time, removing capacity from the day-ahead/real-time energy market and is committing to being able to produce some amount of power.
 For example, let's say that a generator with a capacity of 100 MW offered 5 MW of capacity to the regulation market.
 This means that the generator stands ready to reduce output by 5 MW if needed and to increase output by 5 MW if needed.
 Thus, the generator could not offer more than 95 MW of its capacity to the day-ahead/real-time energy market and would need to make sure that at least 5 MW was cleared in the day-ahead/real-time energy market.

 The payment for regulation has two components.
 First, generators are paid for the capacity that they dedicate to providing regulation.
 This is sometimes called the "capability" price and takes units of $ per MW of capacity.
 Second, when a generator is called on to increase or decrease output in response to a frequency deviation event, it is paid for the energy that is produced or not produced.
-This is sometimes called the "performance" payment and is often set equal to the real time price energy (so takes units of $ per MWh).
+This is sometimes called the "performance" payment and is often set equal to the real-time price energy (so takes units of $ per MWh).

 For example, let's take our same generator providing 5 MW of regulation.
 The regulation capability price is $5 per MW.
-The generator is dispatched to produce 50 MWh of energy through the real time market at a price of $10 per MWh.
+The generator is dispatched to produce 50 MWh of energy through the real-time market at a price of $10 per MWh.
 Because of a frequency deviation event, the generator is asked to produce an extra 2 MW of power for 10 minutes.
 The generator's total revenues for this hour would be: